GMLC-TDC/HELICS/docs/developer-guide/typeConversions.md

 #### helicsGetComplexFromString

 Similar to getDoubleFromString in conversion of vectors.
 It will convert most representations of complex number patterns using a trailing `i` or `j` for the imaginary component and assumes the imaginary component is last.
-The real component can be omitted if not present.
-For Example `4.7+2.7j`or`99.453i`
+The real component can be omitted if not present, for example `4.7+2.7j`or`99.453i`

 #### helicsBoolValue

-"0", "00","0000", "\0","false","f","F","FALSE","N","no","n","OFF","off","","disable","disabled" all return false everything else return true
+"0", "00","0000", "\0","false","f","F","FALSE","N","no","n","OFF","off","","disable","disabled" all return false, everything else returns true.

 ### Conversion from vector double

 - INT -> trunc(vectorNorm(val)) [^1]
 - DOUBLE -> vectorNorm(val)
 - COMPLEX -> val[0]+val[1]j
-- VECTOR - > val
+- VECTOR -> val
 - COMPLEX_VECTOR -> [val[0],val[1],...,val[N]]
 - STRING -> vectorString(val) [^2]
-- NAMED_POINT ->{vectorString(val), NAN} [^3]
+- NAMED_POINT -> {vectorString(val), NAN} [^3]
-- BOOL ->(vectorNorm(val)!=0)?"1":"0"
+- BOOL -> (vectorNorm(val)!=0)?"1":"0"

 [^1]: vectorNorm is the sqrt of the inner product of the vector.
-[^2]: vectorString is comma separated string of the numerical values enclosed in `[]` for example `[45.7,22.7,17.8]` this is a JSON compatible string format.
+[^2]: vectorString is comma separated string of the numerical values enclosed in `[]`, for example `[45.7,22.7,17.8]`.
+This is a JSON compatible string format.
 [^3]: if the vector is a single element the NAMED_POINT translation is equivalent to a double translation.

 ### Conversion from Complex Vector